Get started

 Update your HTML template

-Some GOV.UK Frontend components expect to be in a container with the js-enabled class.
-The easiest way to ensure this is always present is to add it to the <body> tag.
+Some GOV.UK Frontend components expect to be in a container with the js-enabled and govuk-frontend-supported classes.
+The easiest way to ensure these are always present is to add them to the <body> tag.
 If you used create-vue this will be in index.html.

 If you're using the Footer component, you should also add govuk-template to <html> and govuk-template__body to <body> to make the grey of the footer extend to the bottom of the viewport if the page is shorter than the viewport.

-If your service will be branded as GOV.UK you should also add the required <link> and <meta> tags to set the icons for various devices:
+If your service will be branded as GOV.UK you should also add the required <link> tags to set the icons for various devices:

 <!DOCTYPE html>